FlowFuse/node-red-dashboard/docs/getting-started.md

 There are two core Design Patterns that are possible when building with Dashboard 2.0:

-- **Single Source of Truth:** All users of your Dashboard will see the same Dashboard, and respective data.
+- **Single Source of Truth:** All users of your Dashboard will see the same data.
 This is useful for industrial IoT or Home Automation applications.
-- **Client-Driven Data:** Data shown in each Dashboard is unique to a given client/session/user connected to the application.
+- **Client-Driven Data:** Data shown in a particular widget is unique to a given client/session/user.
 This represents a more traditional web application, where each user has their own session and associated data.

-It's worth noting that these two patterns can be mixed and matched within a single Dashboard 2.0 application too.
-Some pages or widgets can be built with a "Single Source of Truth" pattern, while others can be built with a "Client-Driven Data" pattern.
+It's worth noting that these two patterns can be mixed and matched within a single Dashboard 2.0 application, shown [later](#example).

 ### Single Source of Truth